nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Example of usage:

-* `info g/M a/21 h/175 o/85 c/85 t/75 l/2` stores the user's gender, age, height, original, current and target weight as well as the activity level to `male`, `21`, `175`, `85`, `85`, `75` and `You engage in some form of light exercise  or have a job that requires some physical activity.` respectively.
+* `info g/M a/21 h/175 o/85 c/85 t/75 f/2` stores the user's gender, age, height, original, current and target weight as well as the fitness level to `male`, `21`, `175`, `85`, `85`, `75` and `You engage in some form of light exercise  or have a job that requires some physical activity.` respectively.

 Output example:
 ```
 Thank you!
 DietBook has been initialised and you may start by entering any valid commands.
 If you require a list of valid commands, you can enter: help
 ```